groton-school/colors/README.md

 - `Purple`
 - `GrotonRed` -- the school color

 The hex color is defined in every context.
-In contexts where it may also be helpful to have the RGB or HSL color definition (PHP, TypeScript, JavaScript) it is also provided with the matching suffix: `RedRGB` or `RED_RGB`, etc.
+To specifically access the Hex, RGB, or HSL definition of a color, it is also provided with the matching suffix: `--red-hex` or `RedRgb` or `RED_RGB`, etc.

+### Variants

+Three color variants are provided with each color:

+1. Text on the color (automatically choosing white or black for readability): `--text-on-red`, `TEXT_ON_RED`, etc.
+2. The color on white (automatically adjusted for readability): `$red-on-white`, `RedOnWhite`, etc.
+3. The color on black (automatically adjusted for readability): `RED_ON_BLACK`, `$red-on-black`, etc.

 ## Usage